-Medical emergencies require that you keep calm, so you can tackle them efficiently.
+Medical emergencies require that you keep calm so you can tackle them efficiently.
 These are the top 10 first aid emergencies that you will likely face in your lifetime.
-Basic first aid skills make it easier for you to deal with any emergency.
+Basic first aid skills make it easier for you to manage any emergency, whether it’s an injured person who needs immediate care or a serious injury that requires quick intervention.
+A basic first aid course can teach you how to handle these situations confidently.
+Always call for emergency medical help, especially when the ambulance arrives is needed to handle the situation professionally.
+With the right training, you’ll be prepared to assist until help arrives.

 1. Burns and scalds

 Burns can be caused by fire, friction, or chemicals.
 Scalds are caused by hot moist substances like steam or oil.
 Burnt or scalded areas usually turn red, and blisters may form.
-Depending on the level of the burn, you may notice destruction in deeper tissues.
+Depending on the level of the burn, you may notice destruction in deeper tissues, which can lead to further injury.

 Immediately place the burnt or scalded area under cool running or standing water for a minimum of 10 minutes.
 If the area is too large to do this, apply a cold, wet towel to it.
+Maintain pressure on the area if bleeding occurs.
 Do not pop blisters; cover them with a clean bandage or gauze.
 It is also important not to remove fabric from the burn or apply any lotions.

 2. Cuts and wounds

 You can easily stem a bleed if a cut or wound is small.
-Rinse with clean water for five minutes then apply an antibiotic ointment and adhesive bandage.
+Rinse with clean water for five minutes, then apply an antibiotic ointment and adhesive bandage.
 However, for bigger cuts with profuse bleeding, you may need to call for help.
 Stop the bleeding by tightly holding gauze or cloth over the wound.
 If you need to apply more gauze, do not remove the first one.
 Keep applying direct pressure and add another gauze on top.
+This is part of first aid for managing cuts and wounds effectively.

 3. Heart attacks

 The symptoms of a heart attack differ from person to person and are different in men and women.
-This is caused by a blocked artery which stops the supply of oxygen to the heart.
-Heart attacks are a life-threatening emergency.
-Immediately call for 911/EMS for help.
+This is caused by a blocked artery, which stops the supply of oxygen to the heart.
+Heart attacks are a life-threatening medical emergency.
+If someone starts with chest pain, immediately call for 911/EMS for help.

 4. Sprains and fractures

-- R = REST: do not move/straighten the injured body part
+- R = REST: do not move or straighten the injured body part.

-Fractures need immediate medical attention.
+Fractures or a broken bone need immediate medical attention.
 Immobilize the limb with the fracture to prevent nerve or blood vessel damage.
 Also, do not attempt to restore the bone into position.
+First aid kits should be available to help manage injuries until emergency medical help arrives.

 5. Heat strokes and sunburn